-D. Limitations
+C. Limitations

-While this work takes us closer to utilizing LLMs for robot walking control, there are some limitations in the current framework.
+While this work takes us closer towards utilizing LLMs for robot walking control, there are some limitations in the current framework.
 First, the current prompt design is fragile.
 Minor alterations in the prompt can dramatically affect the walking performance, as described in our experiments.
 In general, we still lack a good understanding of how to design a reliable prompt for robot walking.
-Secondly, as we design and test the prompt based on a specific initialization policy, our prompt design inevitably becomes biased toward this policy.
+Secondly, as we design and test the prompt based on a specific initialization policy, our prompt design inevitably becomes biased towards this policy.
 Although we have tested our framework with several different RL initialization policies, it is possible that some initialization policies do not work with our prompt.

 Another major limitation is that we are only able to carry out simulation experiments instead of hardware experiments.
 One reason is the low inference speed of GPT-4.
 Our pipeline requires LLMs to be queried at 10 Hz, which is much faster than the actual inference speed through OpenAI API.
 Thus, we have to pause the simulation to wait for the output of GPT-4.
 Furthermore, due to the limited token size, we have to choose a low-frequency policy, i.e., 10 Hz, to maximize the time horizon of the context.
-As a side note for future research, this work was expensive and roughly costed \$2,000 US dollars for all the OpenAI API calls.
+As a side note for future research, this work is expensive and roughly costed \$2,000 US dollars for querying OpenAI API to test the prompt.

-VI.
-CONCLUSIONS
+V. CONCLUSIONS

 In this paper, we presented an approach for prompting a robot to walk.
 We use LLMs with text prompts, consisting of a description prompt and an observation and action prompt collected from the physical environment, without any taskspecific fine-tuning.
-As an early exploration of LLMs in the context of physics, our study investigates the feasibility of LLMs in understanding and interacting with the physical world in simulation.
 Our experiments demonstrate that LLMs can serve as low-level feedback controllers for dynamic motion control even in high-dimensional robotic systems.
 We further systematically analyzed the text prompt with extensive experiments.
 Furthermore, we validated this method across various robotic platforms, terrains, and simulators.
-In the future, we aim to address the current limitations of this work and refine our proposed method for application in realworld physical environments.